DivadNojnarg/CaPO4Sim/README.md

 Note that for the patient simulator, you need to install a compiler: either [Rtools](https://cran.r-project.org/bin/windows/Rtools/) for windows or clang for [Mac/Linux](https://cran.r-project.org/bin/macosx/tools/).
 If you don't want, you can still access these apps online.

-The Bootstrap 3 version will not be updated anymore but can be accessed [here](http://physiol-seafile.uzh.ch:3939/virtual_patient/).

 ## Demonstration